5 tips to help prevent boat theft

 - Install a lock on the fuel cap.
 Fuel is a precious commodity these days!

 - If your boat includes a cabin or a closed area, make sure the door locks properly.
 Your best bet is a lock with a deadbolt, which is crowbar-proof.

-- Based on your boat’s value, you may want to consider a TAG tracking device.
+- Based on your boat’s value, you may want to consider a TAG tracking device (This hyperlink will open in a new tab)..
 You can discourage would-be thieves simply by displaying the logo and, in the event of theft, make it easier to recover your boat.
 This wireless device is not connected to the battery and continues to work even when your boat is stored.

 - When you store your boat in the fall, go with a closed or locked installation such as a warehouse or hangar equipped with a security system.

 - If you keep the boat outdoors, keep it away from view as much as possible, like in your backyard, and attach it to a tree or building.
 Also make sure to block access to your boat, by parking a car in front of it, for example.